Skip to main content

 Claim Payout

-You claim your payout.
-Each winning contract is worth $1 USDC.
-No fees are charged.
+You claim manually.
+Each winning contract pays $1 USDC.
+No fees are charged on claims.

 Losing positions receive no payout.
-The contracts become worthless and the position is marked as lost.
+The contracts expire worthless and the position is marked as lost.

 Leaderboard